Couchers-org/couchers/site/markdown/solutions/communities-and-trust.md

 In the couch-surfing world, we have the global community and many local communities that have sprung up.
 The aim should be to foster more couch-surfing by serving and growing the global community while creating and enlarging local communities.
 We want more people sharing the value of non-transactional experiences globally, and more people connecting and feeling like they belong to local communities, whether they be where they live, where they visit, groups they stay in touch with or any others that grow.

 The first step in this process is opening communication channels with the global community, and committing to keeping them open.
 That involves directly allowing the public to input ideas and steer decision making.
-It also involves going through the thousands of articles and forum posts that have already been written by members of other couch-surfing services, and incorporating their complaints and ideas.
+It also involves going through the thousands of articles and forum posts that have already been written by members of other couch-surfing services and incorporating their complaints and ideas.

 # Improving trust